 Again, nothing current, however, I will continue posting video clips of Brianna Keilar from December 2015 onward.

 In the meantime, I do plan to switch to DirecTV as a result of Comcast’s recent compression and down-conversion scheme.
 The picture quality is just that bad!
 This will require new recording equipment and software, and that is in part a reason for the long break.

 I’ll return to full-time weekly posting next year.
 Have a happy last-two-months-of-2016. 🙂

 Kate’s pre-taped clip from the November 7, 2016 edition of Jeopardy!

 These are the news listings for Monday, November 14 at noon.
 Take a good look.
 Notice something different?

 First of all, I’m a Comcast customer, and recently my TV service was transitioned to H.264—a compression format—in my area.
-While the compression is bad enough, Comcast have taken it a step further—most 1080i channels (including CNN) have been down-converted to 720p!
+While the compression is bad enough, Comcast have taken it a step further—native 1080i channels (including CNN and HLN) have been down-converted to 720p!
 I’ve already noticed quite a substantial loss of picture quality.